abingdonpta/abingdonpta/content/programs/grants/index.md

 ## How does the grant process work?

 - The PTA allocates funds for grants in September as part of its annual budget.
-For the 2022-2023 school year, the PTA has budgeted **$3,400** for grants.
+For the 2022-2023 school year, the PTA budgeted **$3,400** for grants.
 - This money is split into three tranches to be granted in the fall, winter, and spring.
 The Executive Board votes on grant applications at their meetings.
 - Grant requests may be funded, in whole or in part, by a business donor, with the mutual consent of the donor and the staff recipient.
 This is a great way for local businesses to support their neighborhood school, and to stretch PTA funds further.
 - When a grant is approved, the PTA will pay directly for the item or service whenever possible.
 - The awardee will [sign this form](files/grant-program-agreement.pdf), agreeing that the granted items are now property of Abingdon Elementary School; that the PTA will not be responsible for any maintenance or subsequent costs; and that the PTA asks that these items stay at Abingdon Elementary regardless of staff turnover.

 ## When are grants awarded?

+This was the schedule for the 2022-2023 school year.
+Stay tuned for the 2023-2024 schedule.

 | Season | Grant Deadline | Executive Board meeting | Money to be Granted |
 | ------ | -------------- | ----------------------- | ------------------- |